CompEphys-team/Closed-loop-AON/README.md

  _./demos_

- This folder contains image acquisition script (for MicroManager), image analysis script (for python/CaImAn) and a demo calcium recording movie for testing the two scripts.
+ This folder contains image acquisition script (for MicroManager software), image analysis script (for CaImAn/python toolbox) and a demo calcium recording movie for testing the two scripts.
 See Wiki for more details.

  _./scripts_